Transaction fee

 To calculate the fee, starting from a baseFee of minFeeReferenceScripts.base and remaining bytes of sum(scriptRefLengths), until remaining bytes is zero, add baseFee * min(remainingBytes, minFeeReferenceScripts.range), scale baseFee by minFeeReferenceScripts.multiplier, and decrease remainingBytes by min(remainingBytes, minFeeReferenceScripts.range).
 This calculation can result in rational values (as the multiplier can be rational), and so you should take the ceiling as a last step.

-Finally, to calculate the evaluation fee, for each redeemer, multiply the redeemer execution units budget (memory and steps) by the corresponding protocol paramters (prices.memory and prices.steps), and add them up.
+Finally, to calculate the evaluation fee, for each redeemer, multiply the redeemer execution units budget (memory and steps) by the corresponding protocol parameters (prices.memory and prices.steps), and add them up.
 These are fractional parameters, so you may end with a fractional amount of lovelace, and you should take the ceiling.

 The final minimum fee is the base fee, plus the reference script fee, plus the evaluation fee.